 The Food of Fairhope

 Jim and I love to feed people and we prepare breakfast to order for our guests 7 days a week.
 Our Gulf seafood, our local farming industry, and our long growing season all contribute to an abundance of choices for great fresh food.
 We especially enjoy the farm-to-table delivery services for many of the foods we offer our guests.
 And during the season, you can always catch me at the Fairhope Farmers Market stocking up on fresh veggies, seafood, local honey and berries for our guests’ breakfasts.
-Here in Coastal Alabama we’re known for our seafood and our pecans but we also grow great blueberries, tea, edible flowers, and right now it’s fresh fig season.
+Here in Coastal Alabama we’re known for our seafood and our pecans but we also grow great blueberries, tea, edible flowers, and it’s all available much earlier than we grew up with.
 Yum!

 Jim and I also love to eat in Fairhope restaurants.
 The food here is, above all, delicious and healthy because of all the fresh ingredients available here.
 We’ve been pleasantly surprised at the variety of restaurants too.
 Besides all the amazing American restaurants that specialize in local farm-to-table cooking, BBQ, fried chicken, steak and Gulf seafood, we have a large number of international restaurants for such a small town.
 Besides the several choices for Italian, Mexican, and Asian-fusion food, we have restaurants that specialize in Nepalese, Japanese, Irish, Chinese, and Mediterranean cuisine to name a few.
 Fortunately, many restaurants offer outside dining so there is always a beautiful place to eat and enjoy the weather.